dfamonteiro/blog/blog/content/posts/factorio-pure-recycler-loop.md

     Rn1 -->|Q<=4|Rn2[...]
 </pre>

 Doing this trick does get rid of the loop and gives us a more workable linear problem.
 Unfortunately, this comes at a cost of having to handle the recycler line being theoretically infinite.
-In practice, the system runs out of items very quickly because 3/4 of the items are voided in every step of the recycler chain.
+In practice, the system runs out of items very quickly because 3/4 of the items are voided in every step of the recycler chain and the items that don't get voided will eventually turn into legendary items and be removed from the system.

+## Calculating the production rates of the infinite recycler line